 Additionally, the market for fine flavor cacao in the Dominican Republic is far more mature, heavily incentivized by the government, and competitive than, say, Peru, so those two markets will have different prices.
 This can make comparing market prices difficult; it’s often a situation of apples and oranges, which is why we focus on market price stability.

-All of the producers we purchase cacao from provide added services beyond simply acting as buyer, processor, and exporter.
+All of the producers we purchase cacao from provide added services beyond simply acting as a buyer, processor, and exporter.
 Take CAC Pangoa, who provides technical support against disease prevention, sells cacao seedlings at or below cost, and distributes an additional 70% of the FOB price to participating farmers of the coop (30% of the FOB price goes towards running the cooperative, which includes all post-harvest processing, sales, export, and logistics labor).

 Certifications are a great way to simplify shopping.
 They provide a verified seal of approval that gains our trust because someone has already vetted something for us.
 There’s nothing inherently wrong with certifications; many of them open up new, more valuable markets, and we have some of them.
 But certifications often fail to realize the needs of micro-economies, especially when it comes to farmgate price.

 As a chocolate maker, we strive to be a good partner to cacao producers we work with.
 This means understanding the individual needs of every community we work with.
-We find that the Fair Trade minimum is too low and doesn’t provide enough protection from market fluctuations.
+We find that the Fair Trade purchase price minimum is too low and doesn’t provide enough protection from market fluctuations.
 This is why we focus on price stability and transparency.

 This is why we focus on price stability: it allows our producer partners to rely on us as a reliable buyer year after year, improving their quality of life.

-The graph below displays the prices we pay to each producer we worth with, as well as the minimum Fair Trade price for organic cacao and the commodity price since 2016.
+The graph below displays the prices we pay to each producer we work with, as well as the minimum Fair Trade price for organic cacao and the commodity price since 2016.
 The purpose of this graph is to illustrate the fluctuations in the commodity and Fair Trade prices, and thus the importance of price stability for both farmers and producers.

 The following pages offer a look into each producer partner we work with.
 Each producer has their own story, and we've done our best to present a meaningful portrait of each.
 We're always updating these pages with new producers and new stories from our existing partners.
 We hope you find these pages educational.
 Don't hesitate to reach out to us with any questions you might have about our producer partners and our sourcing practices at firstname.lastname@example.org.